-The New Year is right around the corner and you are probably planning a number of resolutions that you are hoping to adhere to in 2017.
-The New Year is not only a time to review your personal goals, but also a fresh start for your financial goals.
+The New Year is right around the corner and you are probably planning a number of resolutions that you are hoping to stick to.
+This is not only a time to review your personal goals, but also a fresh start for your financial goals.

 January is the perfect time to review and assess your current financial plan and decipher ways in which you could improve on it in the New Year.
-It is a good idea to set out clear and concise financial resolutions for the New Year to ensure that your financial choices are beneficial to your future and that you don’t end up dealing with any overwhelming debt or expenses.
+It is a good idea to set out clear and concise financial resolutions for the New Year to ensure that your financial choices are beneficial to your future.
+You don’t want to end up dealing with any overwhelming debt or expenses.

 Create an emergency fund